 I look at it as embracing my independent spirit with a heart, instead of pure financial gain.
 When I am doing things like Not My Buddy or developing different TV series, I’m thinking with the mindset of advancing career and broadening horizons, rather than trying to just make a dollar.
 A lot of it’s about creative expression and putting your own vision and sense of humor out into the world, and not be limited to the parts you're cast into by other people.
 That’s hard to do.
 And in many ways, it does run parallel to how I live with diabetes.
 It’s not about being limited.
 There’s almost a need to do it, and the need motivates a little more skill and adeptness to putting yourself into a role that you want to see yourself in and not be defined in limited ways.

-Finally, can you tell us about your recent experience at JDRF’s Children’s Congress in Washington, DC?
+What can you tell us about your recent experience at JDRF’s Children’s Congress in Washington, DC?

 It was amazing go there and being able to talk to Congress about type 1.
 Part of what we said there was about petitioning them to renew the Special Diabetes Program, to keep the money coming from both the government and private sector to fund diabetes research.
 It’s a trifecta of coordinating efforts, to educate Congress and help them see why this is so important.
 I always learn something new about diabetes technology and what’s happening now, with management and care and eventually a cure.